-Here, a Nigerian resident deducts the foreign tax paid from tax payable in Nigeria.
-The tax rate on foreign income is then the lower of the local or foreign tax rate.
-A taxpayer can claim not later than two years after the year of assessment in which the foreign tax was paid.
-For example, Company ABC paid foreign tax in the 2017 year of assessment.
-The amount paid can be claimed, at the latest, in the 2019 year of assessment.
+Here, a Nigerian resident can deduct the foreign tax paid from the tax payable in Nigeria.
+The tax rate on foreign income is the lower of the local or foreign tax rate.
+Also, the period to claim credit is not later than two years after the year of assessment in which the foreign tax was paid.
+For example, ABC Global Limited paid foreign tax in the 2019 year of assessment (YOA).
+ABC Global Limited can claim the amount paid, at the latest, in the 2021 YOA.

 ii.
 Treaty withholding tax (WHT) rates for passive income or fees for technical service:

 Dividends, interest, and royalties paid to a non-resident in a treaty country or paid by a non-resident in a treaty country to a Nigerian resident will attract a lower withholding tax rate.
 Also, the beneficial owner of the income must be a resident of the other treaty partner, even if the income was not paid directly to him.
 A lower WHT rate does not apply to rental income from immovable property, such as land, or royalties from mineral deposits and other natural resources.